ga-wdi-lessons/rails-many-to-many/README.md

 ### Updating The Controller (15 minutes / 1:45)

 So we've been able to generate associations between our models via Pry.
 But what about our end users?
 How would somebody go about creating/removing a favorite on Tunr?
-* We need to add that functionality by modifying our controller, view and routes.
+* We need to add that functionality by **modifying our controller, view and routes**.

 Let's take a look at `songs_controller.rb`...
 * What do we currently have in here?